By understanding what rehabilitation services have to offer, you can make well-informed choices.

 Physical therapy in an outpatient facility is usually for people who aren't homebound and are able to tolerate a much higher level of activity.
 It often includes a variety of exercise equipment and machines to improve strength and balance.
 You may see stationary bicycles, treadmills, arm bikes as well as machines like the leg press.
 Don't worry – the physical therapist will explain exactly how to use the machines properly and safely at the appropriate amount of weight and resistance for your relative.

 Physical therapy in the home may be for those who are unable to leave home due to their medical status.
 It may also be for people who can get out and about, but logistical issues such as lack of transportation make it difficult to get to an outpatient facility consistently.
 The goal for PT at home is to maximize function at home and community to improve quality of life.
 Your loved one may do strengthening exercises lying on the bed, sitting in a chair or standing at the kitchen counter with weights or exercise resistance bands.
 Balance exercises may also be part of the mix.
 Your relative may practice going up and down your stairs, getting in and out of the car and walking in the neighborhood.

 Speech-language pathology services (SLP) boost a person's ability to communicate and to swallow.

 In our society, it's a common comfort to sit down and have a great conversation with family and friends over a great meal.
-That requires two essential skills: the ability to eat and swallow safely, and the ability to communicate.
+That requires two essential skills: the ability to swallow, and the ability to communicate.
 Both are absolutely critical to a good overall quality of life.

 Nearly all activities of daily life require us to communicate, interact, and process information.
 Communication skills are necessary not only to convey wants and needs, but to socialize and connect with others.